 When we timed our return visit in December 2009, we recorded a round trip time of about 50 minutes, but we really took our time on that second go around (while also bothering with rain gear since it was raining at the time).
 I recalled on my first visit in November 2004, I thought the sign's prediction was pretty accurate.
 And even on that first visit, I recalled contending with rain as well.

-Directions: The nearest town of any appreciable size to Fiordland National Park was Te Anau so we'll describe the driving directions from there.
+The nearest town of any appreciable size to Fiordland National Park was Te Anau so we'll describe the driving directions from there.
+Te Anau was about 171km (2 hours drive) southwest of Queenstown and 153km (2 hours drive) north of Invercargill.
+Christchurch is about 484km (6 hours drive) from Queenstown and 566km (7 hours drive) from Invercargill.

 Heading north from Te Anau along the SH94 (Milford Highway), we drove for about 85km.
 This drive passed through the Eglington Flat (along the Eglington River) then passed by Lake Gunn and Lake Fergus before rising up through a mountainous part of road before descending towards the junction with the Lower Hollyford Rd at a sharp right turn.

 Making that sharp right to get onto the Lower Hollyford Rd, we then drove about 16km on the unsealed road.
 Even though the road wasn't sealed, it was surprisingly smooth so driving this distance didn't take very long.
-The entire drive took us just under 90 minutes.
+The entire drive from Te Anau took us just under 90 minutes.